Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device-template.md

 ### Create capabilities

 On the template detail page, click the **Add Capability** button to add capabilities.
-This action makes it the same as the data sent from the device.
+The device template format must be created in the same format as the data sent by the device.

 <div>
     <img alt="add-capbilities" src={useBaseUrl('/img/quickstart/create-template/create_template4.png')} />